 Pros of using Weebly

-- Build wide range of website.
+- Build a wide range of websites.

 - Drag and drop features.

-Cons of using weebly
+Cons of using Weebly

 - Limited theme and plugins.